ARES – Amateur Radio Emergency Service

 WCF Section ARES Organization Structure

 The Section Emergency Coordinator (SEC) is appointed by the Section Manager (who is elected by the ARRL members in his or her section) and works under his/her supervision.
-In many sections, the Section Manager (SM) delegates to the SEC the administration of the section emergency plan and the authority to appoint Assistant Section Emergency Coordinator (ASEC), District Emergency Coordinators (DEC – optional) and the local Emergency Coordinator.
+The Section Manager (SM) may delegate to the SEC the authority to appoint Assistant Section Emergency Coordinator (ASEC), District Emergency Coordinators (DEC) and the local Emergency Coordinator (EC).

 Assistant Section Emergency Coordinator(s)